dyota257/wrestlingscoreboard/to-do.md

 [ ] Exhibitions?
 Remember to mark them correctly somehow
     [ ] Or have a category for "exhbitions" and have a choice of a 2-min or a 3-min match

-[ ] Tech sup victory DON'T STOP THE CLOCK
+[x] Tech sup victory DON'T STOP THE CLOCK
+[ ] Victory - tell the timekeeper if they want to accounce victory or not

 [ ] End time is not important information

-[ ] Victory - tell the timekeeper if they want to accounce victory or not
+[ ] Resize popup

 [ ] Rearrange player name and club section on scoreboard